-Modifying the settings of a virtual machine that is included in a protection group, to add or change storage devices, such as hard disks or DVD drives, can affect the protection of that virtual machine.
+Modifying the settings of a protected virtual machine, and adding or changing storage devices, such as hard disks or DVD drives, can affect the protection of that virtual machine.

-After you modify virtual machines in array-based and vSphere Replication protection groups, you must reconfigure protection for any virtual machines that have a status of Not Configured, Device Not Found, Unresolved Devices, or Mapping Missing.
-See Apply Inventory Mappings to All Members of a Protection Group and Configure Inventory Mappings for an Individual Virtual Machine in a Protection Group.
+After you modify virtual machines in array-based, vVols, and vSphere Replication protection groups, you must reconfigure protection for any virtual machines that have a status of Not Configured, Device Not Found, Unresolved Devices, or Mapping Missing.
+See Apply Inventory Mappings to All Members of an Array-Based, vVols, or vSphere Replication Protection Group and Configure Inventory Mappings for an Individual Virtual Machine in an Array-Based, vVols, or vSphere Replication Protection Group.